execution-flows/flow-compose/README.md

 2. This allows most functions to be defined as **nullary functions** — functions without any arguments.
 3. As a result, the codebase becomes a repository of interchangeable functions, where any function can be composed with any other function.

 Of course, the composition should still make sense.
-However, the ability is there.
+However, the capability is there.

 ## Key Features